 Feedback is also received through our regular attendance at Royal Statistical Society Health Statistics User Group meetings and academic conferences.

 We welcome your feedback.
 If you have any comments or questions about the statistical bulletin or this Quality and Methodology Information, please get in touch using the email address provided.

 Manylion cyswllt ar gyfer y Methodoleg

 - Health state life expectancies, UK : 2016 to 2018

-- Health state life expectancies by national deprivation deciles, England and Wales : 2015 to 2017
+- Health state life expectancies by national deprivation deciles, England : 2016 to 2018

 - Trend in life expectancy at birth and at age 65 by socio-economic position based on the National Statistics Socio-economic Classification, England and Wales : 1982—1986 to 2007—2011